lemontheme/tdl-coloring/README.md

 # TDL-coloring (package)
-Atom package that adds simple support for TDL (Type Description Language) syntax, used for defining constraint-based grammars (Krieger & Schäfer 1994).
+Atom package that adds simple support for TDL (Type Description Language) syntax, used for defining constraint-based grammars (Krieger & SchaÌˆfer 1994).
 Works reasonably well, provided that the conventions described in Copestake 2002 are followed.

 dark                                                                                          | light
 :--------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------